dhruvsinha/An-Alternative-to-India-s-Reservation-Policy-RAMSES/README.md

 Therefore, if policymakers decide the cap for availing reservation to be the same as that of income tax ,i.e. INR 2,50,000, then a rural female Dalit from rural region with parental income of INR 7,00,00 is not eligible for reservation.
-Similarly, in our model, a Brahmin student who completed his/her school education from rural area with household income of INR 3,00,000 can avail reservation.
+Similarly, in our model, a Brahmin student who completed his/her school education from rural area with household income of INR 3,00,000 can avail reservation.